MDockman17/Ranking-College-Soccer-Teams/README.md

-# Ranking-College-Soccer-Teams
+# Ranking College Soccer Teams
-A novel ranking system for college soccer generalizable across different sports
+We create a novel ranking system for college soccer teams that is generalizable to different sports.
+The model is applicable to match score and outcome predictions and exhibits predictive performance similar to more complex machine learning and deep learning methods.